nilotpalsarkar-289/Math-Vault/Readme.md

 ## 🌟 What's Inside

-This repository contains well-structured notes and materials on various mathematical topics, including:
+This repository contains well-structured notes and materials on various mathematical topics.

 ## 🧠 Purpose